- Blog Categories

 User Stories With Requirements Examples

 Although there are different schools of thought when it comes to requirements and user stories, the commonly agreed notion is that while user stories address the WHAT and WHY parts of a feature, the requirements delve into the HOW part of it, both synchronously forming the product backlog for agile teams to accomplish.
+For teams seeking clarity on how to structure stories effectively, exploring good user story examples can provide invaluable insights.
 Let us see this by way of a simple user story example:

 User story: As a shopper, I want to get a survey link so that I can rate my overall experience